ThomasMBury/charlie-bury-website/content/en/scripts/shorts.md

 ---
-description: "An archive of Charlie Bury's short film screenplays available to download."
+description: "An archive of Charlie Bury's short film screenplays."
 title: "Shorts"
-summary: "An archive of my short film scripts available to download."
+summary: "An archive of short film scripts."
 ---

 ### The Ballet Dancer